An expandable kinetic Monte Carlo platform for modelling electron transport through chiral molecules: Abstract

 \section{Abstract}

-Molecular chirality interacting in a non-negligible manner with the spin angular momentum of subatomic particles, mainly electrons or photons, is the cause of a variety of spin-dependent filtering effects in quantum transport.
-Among them, spin-selective transport at room temperature is clearly one of the most promising properties in the quest for functional spintronic devices.
-In this context, two main effects have been experimentally investigated in the past 25 years and have attracted significant interest within the community: the so-called Electronic Magnetochiral Anisotropy (eMChA) and Chirality Induced Spin Selectivity (CISS).
-Despite extensive research, there is still a lack of consensus in the modeling of their microscopic mechanisms.
-As a consequence, it remains unclear whether the two are truly distinct or if they originate from a common physical cause.
-With the long-term goal of modelling the main different theories and to test them against the available experimental evidence, we programmed the core of an efficient kinetic Monte Carlo code.
-The current code models electron transport under an external voltage, distinguishes between $\alpha$ and $\beta$ spin currents, and parametrizes molecules by their intrinsic electron mobility and the effective coupling between electron movement, spin and chirality.
-The code allows obtaining spin filtering values arising from the effective coupling between these three.
-We obtain an effect that vanishes at low voltages, with the asymmetry between positive and negative voltages typically found in electrical magnetochiral anisotropy experiments.
+Chirality from molecular structures interacts with the spin angular momentum of electrons and photons giving rise to a variety of interesting phenomena.
+Among these, the observation of spin selective transport at room temperature is particularly attractive for the development of functional spintronic devices.
+During the past twenty five years, two effects have attracted considerable experimental and theoretical attention: electric Magnetochiral Anisotropy (eMChA) and Chirality Induced Spin Selectivity (CISS).
+In spite of the large body of work devoted to these phenomena, there is still no clear agreement on their microscopic origin(s).
+It even remains an open question whether eMChA and CISS arise from fundamentally different mechanisms or whether they are different experimental manifestations of the same underlying microscopic effects.
+In this work, we have developed the core of an efficient kinetic Monte Carlo code for the modeling of electron transport under an applied voltage, where the $\alpha$ and $\beta$ spin channels are treated independently.
+Each tansport channel is characterized through its intrinsic electron mobility and an effective coupling between charge motion, spin, and chirality.
+This framework makes it possible to quantify the spin filtering that emerges from the interplay of these properties.
+In particular, we obtain a voltage dependent effect that vanishes at low bias and shows the asymmetry between positive and negative voltages that is typically reported in electrical magnetochiral anisotropy experiments.
+We then move on to relate the internal parameters of our code with parameterization that has been used to describe the eMChA effect.